amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/env-setup.md

 This page will guide you through the following activities :

 - Set up Developer Cloud Service
-- Create a compartment called CTDOKE which we will use in this lab
+- Create a compartment called CTDOKE which we will use later in the configuring OKE via Terraform lab
 - Add a Policy statement for OKE
 - Create an API user with a certificate
 - Install some software on your local machine: